-Fechter has had two works staged in The New York International Fringe Festival.
-In 2007 The Commission made its premiere at the Festival.
-Set during the aftermath of a bloody civil war, the story reveals how love, betrayal, and the fates of four people are intertwined.
-Premiering the following year was The Golden Aurora, a fable about the mysterious power of love in the tale of a young man who falls in love with a very special dog.
+Fechter has had two plays staged in The New International Fringe Festival.
+In 2007, The Commission premiered.
+Set during the aftermath of a bloody civil war in Central Europe, the story reveals how love, betrayal, and the fates of four people are intertwined.
+The Golden Aurora opened the following year, a fable about the power of love when a young man falls in love with a rare and special dog.

-In spring 2011, Fechter was one of three playwrights commissioned by Resonance Ensemble to write a play to run in repertoire with Shakespeare’s Henry IV plays.
-Fechter’s Shakespeare’s Slave won the competition and premiered on New York’s Theatre Row.
-Set in 1596, the play imagines a critical time in William Shakespeare’s life.
+In 2011, Resonance Ensemble commissioned Fechter to write a play to run in repertoire with Shakespeare’s Henry IV plays.
+His play Shakespeare’s Slave opened on New York’s Theatre Row.
+Set in 1596, the play imagines a critical turning point in William Shakespeare’s life and career.

-Fechter’s work has drawn international interest, especially in Germany.
-The highly regarded Theater Bielefeld in Beilefeld, Germany has produced three of his plays: The Commission (2008), The Woodsman (2010), and upcoming in the 2015/2016 season they will produce the world premiere of Serpent’s Tooth.
+Fechter’s work has drawn special interest in Germany.
+The highly regarded Theater Bielefeld in Bielefeld, Germany has produced three of his plays: The Commission (2008), The Woodsman (2010), and Serpent’s Tooth (2015-2016).

-In New York, Fechter recently found a director who shares his theatrical vision in director/producer Thom Fogarty.
-In three years Thom directed three world premiere productions of Fechter’s plays.
+Beginning in 2012, Fechter worked extensively with director/producer Thom Fogarty.
+In three years Fogarty directed and produced three world premiere productions of Fechter’s work.
 In 2012, with Other Side Productions, Thom directed The Artifacts and The Mentee at the Bridge Theatre in New York.
-In the summer of 2014, Thom formed 360rep and produced Lancelot at The Gym at Judson in New York.
+In 2014, Thom formed the company 360repco and produced Lancelot at The Gym at Judson in New York.

 In 2015, Fechter questioned the morality of lethal injection in state executions in his play The Execution of Saint Luke, performed by students of John Jay College of Criminal Justice at the Gerald Lynch Theater.